maia-miller/globalTimeline/README.md

 * [ ] Event links to Wikipedia
 * [ ] Homescreen before getting to Timeline which describes what it is
 * [ ] Log in before can add event
+* [ ] User cannot add event that already exists on timeline